When abuse never takes physical form, it can be tough to feel sure it ever happened. After all, everybody makes mistakes…

 Now, she may have forgotten to tell me about my aunts coming, that could have been a mistake.

 She could have forgotten to mention to them about attending a birthday party, that would have been a mistake.

 That’s not what she did though, she mentioned one birthday and not the other.
 This isn’t a mistake, this is blatant disregard and disrespect.
-It is her showing how little respect she has for my partner, for me, and for our relationship.
+It is her showing how little respect she has for my husband, for me, and for our relationship.

 Mistakes Are Made When Or Wherever, They Do Not Disappear As Snow For The Sun When There’s An Audience

 Most people who know my mother think she is good manners and kindness personified.
 That is because she carefully adjusts her responses to the audience.
 Everyone gets a little part of the puzzle, but no-one sees the whole picture.
-Moreover, nobody can oversee the slights, insults and put downs because nobody outside has the whole overview.
-In fact, even within the family we were all kept in the dark about certain aspects of the others.
+Moreover, nobody can oversee the slights, insults, and put-downs because nobody outside has the whole overview.
+In fact, even within the family, we were all kept in the dark about certain aspects of the others.

 Mistakes Are Learning Points, Not Repetitive Actions

 When you mention a mistake someone made, or mention that a remark or action hurt your feelings, most people will apologize and make a genuine effort not to make the same mistake again.
 After all, our mistakes are our best teachers.
 Toxic people are not like anyone else though.
 They will neither acknowledge the faux pas or in anyway try to mend their wayward ways.
-In fact, they will remember your feedback as a indication of their success, their success at triggering you.
+In fact, they will remember your feedback as an indication of their success, their success at triggering you.

-My mother’s typical response to feedback of this type was: it must me awful to be my daughter.
+My mother’s typical response to feedback of this type was: it must be awful to be my daughter.
 Immediately taking on the role of victim, and therewith renouncing any responsibility of whatever happened and making it only about the moment of feedback.